CuriousCorrelation/c-csv/README.md

 1. `enumerate_csv_from_file` which takes in 4 parameters:
    1. Path to the `csv` file.
    2. Delimiter used to seperate cells/columns of the rows.
+   3. Open block. eg. "company, address".
+The comma here doesn't seperate the columns but a string, so setting openblock to "\"" will skip this one if the delimiter is ",".
+   4. Close block.
+Same as above but for closing the string.
+Should be same as the one set above. i.e ""\".
-   3. If the file has a header.
+   5. If the file has a header.
 Set it to `1` if it does, `0` otherwise.
-   4. An instance of `CSV` struct passed by reference.
+   6. An instance of `CSV` struct passed by reference.

    and returns `Status`.